 Recent work has shown that layered encoded video is a technique that supports adaptive streaming well.
 High scalability for VoD in the Internet can be achieved by a distributed caching architecture.
 Our SAS (Scalable Adaptive Streaming) approach combines both caching and adaptive streaming and promises a scalable "Internet-conform" TVoD system.
 Our work, in this paper, is focused on the problem how to deal with retransmissions of missing segments for a cached layered video in order to meet users' demands to watch high quality video with relatively little quality variations.
-Inspired by [16], we developed and compared different retransmission scheduling algorithms from the general class of unrestricted priority-based heuristics to tackle this problem.
+Inspired by [9], we developed and compared different retransmission scheduling algorithms from the general class of unrestricted priority-based heuristics to tackle this problem.
 Our simulation results indicate that this class has the potential to improve existing algorithms significantly.
-In addition, we investigated the dependency of the algorithms on system parameters.
-These showed that the heuristics could not cope well with poor initial transmission qualities.
-Therefore, the concept of totally unrestricted heuristics was presented and shown to cure the problem albeit at the cost of a considerable number of late segments.